 Functional testing verified software actions are carried out, and Non-Functional testing is used to check the software’s efficiency.
 It always focuses on the user’s requirement, and non-Functional testing focuses on the user’s expectation.
 It is easily executing in the black box testing.
-Non-Functional testing is easily executing in the white box testing.
+Non-Functional testing is easily executed in the white box testing.
 It explains what the item is doing.
 Non-functional testing describes the workings of the product.

 Benefits of Functional Testing

 It is essential to perform the testing, which verifies that the system is fixed and free from mistakes.
 But, first, let’s look at some of the benefits:

 - This test is a replica of the real scheme, i.e. the product is a replica of what the live environment is.
 Testing concentrates on client requirements.